nshaibu/event_pipeline/README.md

 ## Specify the Executor for the Event

 Every event must specify an executor that defines how the event will be executed.
-Executors are responsible for managing the concurrency or parallelism when the event is processed.
+Executors are responsible for managing the concurrency or parallelism when the event is being processed.

 Executors implement the Executor interface from the concurrent.futures._base module in the Python standard library.
-If no executor is specified, the DefaultExecutor will be used by default.
+If no executor is specified, the DefaultExecutor will be used.

 ```python
 from concurrent.futures import ThreadPoolExecutor